-Two community workshops will have taken place during the Housing Element update process.
-One workshop occurred early in the process on August 24, 2022 and the second workshop will occur later in the process after the public review draft Housing Element is released.
+Two community workshops took place during the Housing Element update process.
+One workshop occurred early in the process on August 24, 2022 and the second workshop on March 15, 2023.
 The following provides a description of each community workshop.

 Community Workshops